conafohd/koldata/docs/DeployFunctions.md

 - `verify_jwt = false` in `supabase/config.toml`
 - access is protected in the function code by validating the bearer token with `auth.getUser(accessToken)`
 - the function then checks the user's role and association in the database

+### `manage-admin-members`

+Role:
+- deletes a `creator` user
+- only allows admins to perform the action

+Notes:
+- `verify_jwt = false` in `supabase/config.toml`
+- access is protected in the function code by validating the bearer token with `auth.getUser(accessToken)`
+- the function then checks that the caller is an `admin`
+- the function deletes the target user through `auth.admin.deleteUser(memberId)`

 ## Prerequisites